-Sal Corbin offers training in Active Bystander Intervention and conflict mediation.
-He has worked for 15 years in academia as a Psychology professor before transitioning to nonprofit work.
-He has done Workforce Development training and program management and is currently a Housing Specialist for Friendship Place and a Program Coordinator for the National Reentry Network for Returning Citizens.
-His vision is to help others build and maintain healthy relationships, with conflict management as the primary focus.
+Sal Corbin offers training in Active Bystander Intervention, Restorative Justice and conflict mediation.
+He worked for 15 years in academia as a Psychology Professor before transitioning to nonprofit work.
+He has done Workforce Development training and program management and is currently a Training Coordinator for Friendship Place and a Mediation Coordinator for Community Mediation DC.
+His vision is to help others build and maintain healthy relationships, with conflict transformation as the primary focus.
 His extensive background in leadership facilitation supports his efforts to keep showing up and sharing.

 Lauren Brownlee supports DC Peace Team’s social media presence and facilitates some training.
 She works in social justice education, and has helped lead student trips to Appalachia, Northern Ireland, Haiti, South Africa, Tanzania, and Rwanda.
 Lauren is deeply engaged in Quaker peace and social justice initiatives and is on the Steering Committee of the Quaker Palestine Israel Network.
 She has presented on such topics as “Pacifism Isn’t Passive” and “Building the Beloved Community through Social Action.”
 Her published articles include “Recognizing Teacher Activism” and “Our Drop in the Wave of Liberation.”